pinax-network/firehose-core/README.md

-## Firehose multi-chain executor
+## Firehose Core - Multi-chain Executor

 This repository contains all the base components of [Firehose](https://firehose.streamingfast.io/) and run the software for multiple block chains (Bitcoin, Solana, ...) or be used as a library (firehose-ethereum, firehose-antelope)

-## Compiling
+## Installation

+- Using Homebrew (MacOS & Linux): `brew install tap/streamingfast/firehose-core`
+- Using Docker: `alias firecore='docker run --rm -it -e="SF_API_TOKEN=${SF_API_TOKEN}" ghcr.io/streamingfast/firehose-core'`
+- Using pre-built binary at: https://github.com/streamingfast/firehose-core/releases?q=&expanded=true
-* `go install -v ./cmd/firecore`
+- Compile from source: `go install ./cmd/firehose`

-Or download the latest Release from https://github.com/streamingfast/firehose-core/releases/

 ## Running directly